Pendulum (2027 film): Production

 In October 2024, it was announced that Mark Heyman would write and direct Pendulum with Darren Aronofsky set to produce.
 In March 2025, Joseph Gordon-Levitt and Phoebe Dynevor joined the cast.
 In April 2025, Norman Reedus and Jacki Weaver joined the cast.

 Filming began in April 2025 in New Mexico.

+In May 2026, Ben Lovett had been hired to compose the score.

+Release

+Pendulum is set to be released in the United States by Vertical on January 1, 2027.